eventsauce-symfony/eventsauce-bundle/README.md

 }
 ```

-Example of manually registration upcaster (without attribute and autoconfiguration)
+Example of manually registration (without attribute and autoconfiguration)

 ```yaml
 services: